Equivariant stable sheaves and toric GIT: Equivariant reflexive sheaves on toric varieties

 \subsection{Equivariant reflexive sheaves}

-We refer to the references \cite{Kl,Koo11,perl} for this section.
-We consider a complete toric variety $X$ together with a polytope $P\subset M_\R$ associated to an ample class on $X$.
-Recall that a reflexive sheaf on $X$ is a coherent sheaf $\cE$ that is canonically isomorphic to its double dual $\cE^{\vee\vee}$.
-Klyachko gave a description of reflexive sheaves in terms of combinatorial data: \begin{definition} A family of filtrations $\E$ is the data of a finite dimensional vector space $E$ and for each facet $F$ of $P$, an increasing filtration $(E^F(i))_{i\in\Z}$ of $E$ such that $E^F(i)=\lbrace 0 \rbrace$ for $i\ll 0$ and $E^F(i)=E$ for some $i$.
+We refer to \cite{Kl,Koo11,perl} for this section.
+We consider a projective toric variety $X$ together with a polytope $P\subset M_\R$ associated to an ample class on $X$.
+We are interested in a combinatorial description of equivariant sheaves on $X$. \begin{remark} From now on, by equivariant sheaf on $X$ we will mean equivariant with respect to the torus $T$ of $X$.
+When later we consider equivariant sheaves on $Y$ a GIT quotient of $X$, we will mean equivariant with respect to the torus of $Y$. \end{remark} Recall that a reflexive sheaf on $X$ is a coherent sheaf $\cE$ that is canonically isomorphic to its double dual $\cE^{\vee\vee}$.
+Klyachko gave a description of equivariant reflexive sheaves in terms of combinatorial data: \begin{definition} A family of filtrations $\E$ is the data of a finite dimensional vector space $E$ and for each facet $F$ of $P$, an increasing filtration $(E^F(i))_{i\in\Z}$ of $E$ such that $E^F(i)=\lbrace 0 \rbrace$ for $i\ll 0$ and $E^F(i)=E$ for some $i$.
 We will denote by $i_F$ the smallest $i\in \Z$ such that $E^F(i)\neq 0$. \end{definition} \begin{remark} Families of filtrations in \cite{Kl} or \cite{perl} are labeled by the set of rays $\rho\in\Sigma(1)$.
-As $P$ is associated to an ample class, there is a $1:1$ correspondence between its facets and the rays of the fan of $X$, and we recover the usual definition.
-Note also that we are using increasing filtrations here, as in \cite{perl}, rather than decreasing as in \cite{Kl}. \end{remark} To a family of filtrations $\E:=\lbrace (E^F(i))\subseteq E, F\prec P, i\in \Z\rbrace $ we can assign a reflexive sheaf $\cE:=\fK(\E)$ defined by
+As $P$ is associated to an ample class, there is a one-to-one correspondence between the facets of $P$ and the rays of the fan of $X$, and so we recover the usual definition.
+Note also that we use increasing filtrations of $E$, as in \cite{perl}, rather than decreasing as in \cite{Kl}. \end{remark} To a family of filtrations $\E:=\lbrace (E^F(i))\subseteq E\,:\, F\prec P, i\in \Z\rbrace $ we can assign an equivariant reflexive sheaf $\cE:=\fK(\E)$ defined by